The kitchen is one of the hardest-working rooms in the house, and finding the best flooring for the kitchen can be one

 It can handle any spill, splatter, or mess that your kitchen dishes out with a simple tile mop.
 How so?

-When it is made, it is fired at really high temperatures.
+When it is made, porcelain is fired at very high temperatures.
 These high temperatures create a tile that is extremely hard, very durable, and one that water cannot penetrate.

 So, if you have a hard-working kitchen, this could be the best flooring option for you.